 A second advanced degree;

-Prior experience implementing digital services in a library setting;
+Prior experience managing e-resources in a library setting;

 Prior academic library experience;